cheran99/Azure-Multi-Tier-App/README.md

 depends_on = [azurerm_key_vault_secret.mysql_password_secret]
 ```

+This will ensure that the Linux Web App uses the MySQL server credentials to connect to the database and store the user's data there.

 You will also need to add Azure Key Vault as a resource in Terraform, which is where sensitive information like the MySQL administrator password would be stored.
 To do this, add the following code in the `main.tf` file:
 ```